-Historically, most Schools of Veterinary Medicine in this country offer the DVM-PhD opportunity.
+Historically, most schools of veterinary medicine in this country offer the DVM-PhD opportunity.
 The models for doing so vary between schools.
 In addition, the LSU Medical Center and the LSU Dental School in New Orleans have such programs.
 These programs are designed to provide research-training opportunities to highly qualified and strongly motivated students to pursue academic and research careers in the biomedical sciences while enrolled in professional medical curricula.
-The time to complete both degrees may be shortened by 1-2 years with a concurrent approach rather than a sequential approach, although the length of the DVM program would still be four years.
+The time to complete both degrees may be shortened by 1-2 years with a dual track approach rather than a sequential approach, although the length of the DVM program would still be four years.
 This is a great advantage to students already facing substantial educational debt loads.
 The number of students interested in such a program is small, generally on the order of 1-2 per year.

 This Dual Track DVM-PhD program involves a competitive selection process for first or second year DVM students.
 It includes the following milestones: